Gordon Bennett Trophy (aeroplanes): 1909

 The selection trial for the French team was held on the first day of the Grande Semaine d'Aviation.
 Hampered by gusty winds and rain which turned the grass flying-field to glutinous mud, many of the twenty entrants were unable to take off, and none managed to complete the necessary two laps.
-Eugène Lefebvre, flying Wright biplane put up the best performance, nearly completing the course; Louis Blériot, who had managed to fly about 2.5 km in a Blériot XI put up the next-best performance.
+Eugène Lefebvre, flying a Wright biplane put up the best performance, nearly completing the course; Louis Blériot, who had managed to fly about 2.5 km in a Blériot XI put up the next-best performance.
 It was decided that the third place would be given on the basis of performance in the speed competition to be held that afternoon, and was taken by Hubert Latham.

 The Wrights themselves had passed on an invitation to compete at Reims, though it seemed awkward since the Gordon Bennett Trophy was crowned with a large replica of a Wright Flyer.
 The Aero Club of America, which had sponsored the Scientific American trophy won by Curtiss a year earlier, turned to him.
 His aircraft was not as well developed as the Wright machines and while it was more maneuverable than the European aircraft, it was not nearly as fast.
 Despite this disadvantage, in the race for the cup on August 28, 1909, Curtiss won in 15 minutes and 50.4 seconds.
 Blériot finished second place with a time of 15 minutes and 56.2 seconds, 5.8 seconds more than Curtiss.